 Part E

 Part E serves as the requirements for business procedures related to case record management.
-Part E includes information related to case record management, including case documentation, opening, phase adjusting, and transferring case records as well as RSA-911 reporting and data validation.
+Part E includes information related to case record management, including credential attainment and measurable skill gains, case documentation, opening, phase adjusting, and transferring case records as well as RSA-911 reporting and data validation.

-Part E also houses three appendices, which contain a comprehensive list of approvals and consultations, a list of VR acronyms, and a glossary of terms and definitions.
+Part E also houses four appendices, which contain a comprehensive list of approvals and consultations, a list of VR acronyms, a glossary of terms and definitions, and a list of case note requirements.

 …